angmay/databootcamp/5. Matplotlib Challenge/README.md

 Data was created to mimick an animal study of 249 mice with a tumour growth.
 Different drug regimens were used over the course of 45 days.
 Tumour development was observed and recorded.

 This analysis uses Python to transform the data form csv into dataframes.
 This includes cleaning and removing any duplicates.
-With dataframes, summary tables and figures were generated to compare a drug of interest: Capomulin, with other treatments.
+With dataframes, summary tables and figures were generated to compare a drug of interest: Capomulin, against other treatments.
 The script also generates a top-level summary of the results.

 Raw data provided was extracted as such: